tanyalrogers/RREAS/README.md

 SPECIES\_CODES table.

 Biomass is only available for species with length-weight regressions.
-See `help(get_lw_regression)` for more info on the regressions are done.
+See `help(get_lw_regression)` for more info on how the regressions are done.
 (The function `get_lw_regression` is used internally, but can be run independently if desired.)

 100 day standardized abundance is only available for species with length-age regressions.
-This includes the rockfish species listed in `sptable_rockfish100`, hake (382) and lingcod (448).
+This includes the rockfish species listed in `sptable_rockfish100`, hake (382), and lingcod (448).
 See `help(get_la_regression)` and `help(age_to_100day)` for more details on how the regressions are done.
 (These functions are also used internally, but can be run independently if desired.)

-If ask for “biomass” or “100day”, the output will also include TOTAL\_NO (abundance) and NMEAS (number of fish measured).
-If you include length constraints, the output table will include additional columns NMEAS\_SIZE (number measured in the size range), and NSIZE (total number in the size range, which is probably what you want, not TOTAL\_NO).
+If you ask for “biomass” or “100day”, the output will also include TOTAL\_NO (abundance) and NMEAS (number of fish measured).
+If you include length constraints, the output table will include additional columns NMEAS\_SIZE (number measured in the size range) and NSIZE (total number in the size range, which is probably what you want, not TOTAL\_NO).

 Only one table is outputted, so if you request data from multiple datasets, they results will be combined (column SURVEY differentiates